-Everyone that stays with us will usually see two species of birds of prey over the water in our bay.
-They are the White bellied Sea Eagle and the Brahminy Kite.
+Guests that have stayed with us will usually see two species of birds of prey over the water in our bay - the White-bellied Sea Eagle and the Brahminy Kite.

 White-bellied Sea Eagles mate for life.
-During the past 13 years they have had a total of 14 young with 2 unsuccessful attempts at year one and year five.
-Last year they had 2 fledglings which have now left to establish their own territories.
-Our resident pair are once again preparing to nest again.
+During the past 13 years, they have had a total of 14 young with 2 unsuccessful attempts at year one and year five.
+Last year they had 2 fledgelings which have now left to establish their own territories.
+Our resident pair is once again preparing to nest.

 In the last 2 weeks they are exerting their territorial claim to the tree by leaving to go fishing a little later than normal.
 They are also spending more time in the day at the nesting tree rather than staying on a perch by a tree closer to the sea.